davxy/bandersnatch-vrfs-spec/specification.md

 # 4. Pedersen VRF

-Pedersen VRF resembles IETF VRF but replaces the public key by a Pedersen commitment to the secret key, which makes the Pedersen VRF useful in anonymized ring VRFs.
+Pedersen VRF resembles IETF EC-VRF but replaces the public key by a Pedersen commitment to the secret key, which makes the Pedersen VRF useful in anonymized ring VRFs.

 Strictly speaking Pederson VRF is not a VRF.
-Instead, it proves that the output has been generated with a secret key associated with a blinded public (instead of public key).
+Instead, it proves that the output has been generated with a secret key associated with a blinded public key (instead of public key).
 The blinded public key is a cryptographic commitment to the public key.
 And it could be unblinded to prove that the output of the VRF corresponds to the public key of the signer.

-This specification mostly follows the design proposed by [Burdges] [@Burdges] in section 4 with some details about blinding base value and challenge generation procedure.
+This specification mostly follows the design proposed by [BCHSV23] [@BCHSV23] in section 4 with some details about blinding base value and challenge generation procedure.

 ## 4.1.
 Setup

-Pedersen VRF is initiated for prime subgroup $\G$ of an elliptic curve $E$ with *blinding base* $B \in \G$ defined as:
+Pedersen VRF is initiated for prime subgroup $\G$ of Bandersnatch elliptic curve $E$ [MSZ21] with *blinding base* $B \in \G$ defined as:

 - $B.x$ := `0x2039d9bf2ecb2d4433182d4a940ec78d34f9d19ec0d875703d4d04a168ec241e`
 - $B.y$ := `0x54fa7fd5193611992188139d20221028bf03ee23202d9706a46f12b3f3605faa`

-In twisted Edwards coordinates.
+in twisted Edwards coordinates.

 For all the other configurable parameters and external functions we'll pick as much as possible from the [Bandersnatch Cipher Suite] specification for IETF VRF.